 Rather than first analysing or collecting quantitative data as is done in the explanatory design, the mixed methods researcher begins with qualitative data and then collect quantitative information.
-The purpose of an exploratory sequential mixed-methods design involves the procedure of first gathering qualitative data to explore a phenomenon and then collecting quantitative data to explore a phenomenon and then collecting quantitative data to explore a phenomenon, identify themes, design and instrument, and subsequently test it.
+The purpose of an exploratory sequential mixed-methods design involves the procedure of first gathering qualitative data to explore a phenomenon and then collecting quantitative data to explain relationships found in the qualitative data.
+A popular application of this design is to explore a phenomenon, identify themes, design and instrument, and subsequently test it.
 Researches use this design when existing instruments, variables, and the measures may not be known or available for the population under study.